ferrilab/bitvec/book/practical-use.md

 ```

 Once memory is bound, it can be borrowed as a `BitSlice` by using the `BitView`
-trait (imported in the `bitvec::prelude`), or by using the fact that all
+trait (imported in the prelude), or by using the fact that all `bitvec`
-`bitvec` containers borrow themselves as `BitSlices` just like standard-library
+containers borrow themselves as `BitSlices` just like standard-library
 containers borrow themselves as slices:

 ```rust